danieldcoded/NZ_IRD_Number_Validator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-if you would like to create your own package follow the guide below:
+If you would like to create your own package follow the guide below:
 * [Packaging project](https://packaging.python.org/tutorials/packaging-projects/)

 ### Installing